Australian Council of Pro-Vice-Chancellors and Deans of Health Sciences

 Allied Health Professions Australia

-IAHA Chairperson, Nicole Turner recognised the valuable role allied health plays in Closing the Gap.
-“As Allied health professionals we are diverse and intersect across many sectors including education, community services, justice, aged care, disability and health and therefore we are key players in achieving positive health and wellbeing outcomes for Aboriginal and Torres Strait Islander peoples.
-Understanding the contribution we can make to close the gap brings with it a sense of shared responsibility to do our part.
-We firmly believe that we are stronger together and a whole-of-sector approach is needed if we are to achieve sustainable, intergenerational change” said Ms Turner.
+IAHA Chairperson Nicole Turner recognised allied health’s valuable role in Closing the Gap.
+“As Allied health professionals, we are diverse and intersect across many sectors, including education, community services, justice, aged care, disability, and health.
+Therefore, we are key players in achieving positive health and well-being outcomes for Aboriginal and Torres Strait Islander peoples.
+Understanding the contribution, we can make to close the gap brings with it a sense of shared responsibility to do our part.
+We firmly believe that we are stronger together, and a whole-of-sector approach is needed if we are to achieve sustainable, intergenerational change,” said Ms Turner.

 NSW Rural Doctors Network

 IAHA and the NSW Rural Doctors Network (NSWRDN) signed a formal partnership in September 2019 in Sydney.
-The partnership is a commitment to work in collaboration on Aboriginal and Torres Strait Islander allied health workforce development in NSW and to share information and expertise in supporting the current allied health workforce including professional development opportunities and promoting and building cultural safety.
+The partnership is committed to working in collaboration on Aboriginal and Torres Strait Islander allied health workforce development in NSW and sharing information and expertise in supporting the current allied health workforce, including professional development opportunities and promoting and building cultural safety.

 Australian Indigenous HealthInfoNet

-The Australian Indigenous HealthInfoNet provides support to those working in the Aboriginal and Torres Strait Islander health sector by making research and other knowledge readily accessible.
+The Australian Indigenous HealthInfoNet supports those working in the Aboriginal and Torres Strait Islander health sector by making research and other knowledge readily accessible.
 In this way, they contribute to closing the gap in health between Aboriginal and Torres Strait Islander people and other Australians.
-IAHA partners with the Australian Indigenous HealthInfoNet in sharing expertise on Aboriginal and Torres Strait Islander allied health workforce development and promotes stories and experiences of IAHA members on the key components of workforce development including:
+In addition, IAHA partners with the Australian Indigenous HealthInfoNet in sharing expertise on Aboriginal and Torres Strait Islander allied health workforce development and promotes stories and experiences of IAHA members on the critical components of workforce development, including:

 - Pathways into allied health